brannm/academic-kickstart-mrb/content/authors/admin/_index.md

 #- Visitors
 ---

-Michelle Brann (she/her) is a 6th year Chemistry PhD candidate in the [Sibener Group](http://sibener-group.uchicago.edu) exploring gas-surface dynamics at the University of Chicago.
+Michelle Brann (she/her) is a recent Chemistry PhD graduate from the [Sibener Group](http://sibener-group.uchicago.edu) where she explored gas-surface dynamics at the University of Chicago.
+She defended in May 2022 and will be moving to National Institute of Standards and Technology (NIST) to start a [NRC postdc](https://sites.nationalacademies.org/PGA/RAP/index.htm) this fall.
 She is also a member of the [National Younger Chemists Committee](https://acsycc.org) of the American Chemical Society.
 After graduating from Wellesley College in May 2015 with a BA with Honors in Chemistry and a minor in Mathematics, she worked for one year as a research associate at Pacific Northwest National Laboratory in the National Security Directorate.